 Within the Foothill College service area there are four other community colleges that offer Horticulture programs, each offering AS degrees and one or more certificates.
 The certificates offered at these four colleges range from 17 units to 41 units and provide a general focus on a range of Hort related topics.
 While other certificates exist, the Foothill proposal is a compact, low-unit, lab and field based curriculum intended to provide balance of classroom learning with practical experience.
 Programs at other area colleges provide a general Horticultural background but are heavy in units (in most programs) and minimal in courses that put the student into field situations to obtain experience.
 The Foothill program has the advantage of being offered as designed to organizations interested in creating internship programs or apprenticeships.
-Another difference between the Foothill program is designed, in part, to serve local students who may not have the ability to travel 40 miles or longer distances to another school.
+Another difference between the Foothill program and other colleges is the proximity to the bulk of the south bay population.
+The program is designed, in part, to serve local students who may not have the ability to travel 40 miles or longer distances to another school.
 Foothill is also capable of offering the program at remote sites hosted by a partner interested in the program.